 XRP is released through smart contracts

-New Bitcoins are created through mining.
-Supply is largely impacted by network speeds and the mining difficulty.
-XRP tokens, on the other hand, are released with a maximum of 1 billion tokens per month by an in-built smart contract.
-As a result, there are also significantly more XRP coins than Bitcoins in the market.
-Bitcoin is capped at a maximum of 21 million coins, while approximately 50 billion XRP tokens are now in circulation.
+XRP tokens, on the other hand, are released with a maximum of 1 billion tokens per month by an in-built smart contract set up by Ripple.
+As a result, there are significantly more XRP coins than Bitcoins in the market.
+Bitcoin is capped at a maximum of 21 million coins, while approximately 99 billion XRP tokens are now in circulation.

 Important To Remember